ChristophWurst/npm_scripts/README.md

 # npm_scripts

-Rust wrapper around npm to check if scripts are available and to execute them
+Check the availability of npm scripts and execute them